 Whether or not you attend the annual meeting, it is important that your shares be represented and voted at the meeting.
 Therefore, I urge you to sign, date, and promptly return the enclosed proxy in the postage-paid envelope that is provided, or you may vote via the Internet pursuant to the instructions on the proxy card.
 If you decide to attend the annual meeting, you will have the opportunity to vote in person.

-On behalf of the Board of Directors, I would like to express our appreciation for your continued interest in the affairs of the Company.
+On behalf of the Board of Directors, I would like to express our appreciation for your continued interest in Charter Communications, Inc.

 Sincerely,